Executive Committee

 Nara Takakawa, Treasurer, non-voting

-Niruban Balachandran, At-large
+Niruban Balachandran, Fundraising Chair

 Niruban Balachandran is a passionate conservationist who has become an active voice in the fight for clean water throughout East Asia, Flint, Michigan, and Red Hill, Hawaiʻi.
 Serving in the Charles Stewart Mott Foundation for approximately two years, Niruban witnessed firsthand the Flint water crisis' devastating, life-altering impact on humanity-- one of the world's worst man-made disasters of the last 100 years.
 He also spent seven years serving in the World Bank, most recently in its Environment & Natural Resources Global Practice; he was based in Jakarta, Indonesia.
 Since he was young, Niruban has been inspired by environmental champions such as Jane Goodall, E.O.
 Wilson, Wangari Maathai, David Suzuki, and Tetsu Nakamura.
 He earned his B.A. in psychology (honors) degree at Rutgers University and a Master of Public Administration degree at Harvard University’s John F. Kennedy School of Government.
 Niruban is also an impassioned writer and speaker.
 By serving in the Sierra Club of Hawai'ʻi, Niruban hopes to inspire others to mobilize philanthropic finance and take action to protect the ecosystems of the State of Hawaiʻi and our world.